 Filmography: [ Actress ]

 Biography: Most recognized for voicing Milhouse on our favorite television show, she has performed live stage shows with the Simpsons cast at the HBO Comedy Festival in Aspen, Colorado, at the Edinburgh Festival in Edinburgh, Scotland, and at Playhouse Theatre in London, England.
 Pamela has a varied background performing in theatre, television, film, and voice-overs.
-Feature film work includes the lead role in the independent feature "Bring Me Your Love"; Television credits include appearances in "Television's Funniest Women: A Museum of Television and Radio Tribute," "A Family of Winners," the PBS Special entitled "Blinded," and FOX's "Schimmel."
+Her feature film work includes the lead role in the independent feature "Bring Me Your Love"; television credits include appearances in "Television's Funniest Women: A Museum of Television and Radio Tribute," "A Family of Winners," the PBS Special entitled "Blinded," and Fox's "Schimmel."
 Pamela has performed stand-up in various Los Angeles nightclubs and USO shows.
-Stage credits include the role of Ann in "Amos & Ann" in which she received an L.A.
-Weekly Drama Award; the role of Roberta in "Danny and the Deep Blue Sea," among others.
+Her stage credits include the role of Ann in "Amos & Ann" in which she received an L.A.
+Weekly Drama Award; and, the role of Roberta in "Danny and the Deep Blue Sea," among others.
 Her autobiographical dramedy, "Send Chocolate & Marlboros," was Pamela's foray into solo work. |

-Date Of Birth (Location): January 9, 1961, Detroit, Michigan, USA
+Date Of Birth & Location: January 9, 1961, Detroit, Michigan, USA

-Simpsons Role: Show Runner, Executive Producer, Writer
+Simpsons Role: Showrunner, Executive Producer, Writer

-Filmography: [ Producer | Writer ]
+Filmography: [ Producer | Writer | Additional Crew ]

 Biography: Whether you know his name or not, it's very likely that Al Jean has tickled your funny bone on more than one occasion.
-After a writing stint on the popular sitcom "ALF," and serving as a producer for Showtime's acclaimed series "It's Garry Shandling's Show," Al made a move that would change his life through the 1990's and beyond - Al moved to Springfield.
+After a writing stint on the popular sitcom "ALF," and serving as a producer for Showtime's acclaimed series "It's Garry Shandling's Show," Al made a move that would change his life through the 1990s and beyond - Al moved to Springfield.

 Winner of several Emmy Awards and a Peabody Award for his work on The Simpsons, Al is responsible for such fan favorite episodes as "Lisa's Pony," "The Way We Was," and "Lisa's Sax," among the myriad of other episodes he's written and produced.

-An executive producer and the show runner for The Simpsons since Season 13, Al also helped to produce "The Critic," "Teen Angel," and "The PJs" in the 1990's. |
+An executive producer and the showrunner for The Simpsons since 2001, Al also helped to produce "The Critic," "Teen Angel," and "The PJs" in the 1990s. |

-Date Of Birth (Location): September 7, 1951, Los Angeles, California, USA
+Date Of Birth & Location: September 7, 1950, Los Angeles, California, USA

 Voices She Does: Marge Simpson, Patty, Selma, Jacqueline Bouvier, and others